-&lt;sup>a) The list of teaching and learning competences Part 1 used in the survey can be found in Appendix 2.
+^{a)} The list of teaching and learning competences Part 1 used in the survey can be found in Appendix 2.
+G-P is the difference between General Importance and Personal or teaching staff use.

 It can be observed that both groups, the lecturers and educational managers, agree that developing critical thinking and engaging students to arouse interest in the discipline are the two most relevant competences.
 However, the order of the next three most relevant competences varies between the two groups.
 The whole priority list can be found in the Roadmap publication (Brouwer et al. 2022, Download).